Pantheon quarter

 The Pantheon is the best preserved monument of antiquity.
 It is also the most ancient monument in the world that maintained its original function: a religious temple (first pagan and then Christian).
 It was built by M. Agrippa and by emperor Hadrian in an area with military headquarters (Campo Marzio) in the early years of the second century.

 The temple has Rome's largest dome (larger than S. Peter's: 43.30 Mts., IE 144.33 Ft.!).
-The engineering marvel of ancient Romans, the best preserved ancient Rome temple was later transformed into a Christian church, and later into a national monument hosting the graves of Raphael as well as of the former Italian Royal family.
+An engineering marvel of ancient Romans, the best preserved ancient Rome temple was transformed into a Christian church, and later into a national monument hosting the tombs of Raphael as well as of the former Italian Royal dinasty.

 APARTMENTS FOR RENT IN THIS AREA